ufonduo/share-extras/trunk/Share Backup Action/README.txt

     ant -Dtomcat.home=C:/Alfresco/tomcat clean hotcopy-tomcat-jar

-Once the JAR file has been deployed into your application server (you will likely need to restart it as well) you will need to configure the Share application to display the action.
+Once the JAR file has been deployed into your application server you will need to configure the Share application to display the action.

 Firstly, copy the web script configuration file WEB-INF/classes/alfresco/site-webscripts/org/alfresco/components/documentlibrary/documentlist.get.config.xml